Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Transforming data

-You can perform explicit transformations per dataset, or create global rules that transform multiple datasets.
+• You can perform explicit dataset transformations, or create global rules that transform multiple datasets.
 You can also filter a dataset to create a subset of rows.

 The easiest way to create a transformation data task is to click ... on a storage data task and then selecting Transform data.

-You can also click Add new in a data project and select Transform data.
+You can also click Create in a project and select Transform data.
 In this case you need to define which source data task to use.

-1. Define your source data in Transform dataset.
+1. Define your source data and targets in Transform.

-Select source datasets and click Add to add them to Output.
+• Select source datasets and click Add to target to add them to Target.

 For more information, see Managing datasets.

-3. When you have added the transformations that you want, you can validate the datasets by clicking Validate datasets.
+3. When you have added the transformations that you want, validate the datasets by clicking Validate datasets.
 If the validation finds errors, fix the errors before proceeding.

 For more information, see Validating and adjusting the datasets.